Code of Conduct

 Short and simple: Be excellent to each other!

-The following licensing conditions apply to works created at Make Zurich 2017:
+The following licensing conditions apply to works created at Make Zurich:

-- No transfer of rights: everyone retains the rights to anything he or she has created.
+- No transfer of rights: everyone retains the rights to anything they have created.

-- Waiver: No one will exercise any rights of exclusivity with respect to information she/he brings in, even if she/he otherwise could exercise such right of exclusivity under the law.
+- Waiver: No one will exercise any rights of exclusivity with respect to information they bring in, even if otherwise could exercise such right of exclusivity under the law.

 - Openness: all participants are required to submit code under a recognised open source license (we suggest MIT License) and creative works like text, pictures, music or designs under a creative commons license (we suggest CC-BY-SA 4.0).